 - 1 tsp coarsely ground black pepper

 - Finely chop the sun dried tomatoes.
-Scrape the tomatoes and any oil that has accumulated on the cutting board into the bowl.
+Scrape the sun dried tomatoes and any of their oil on the cutting board into the bowl.
 Add the remaining ingredients, except for the bit of parsley that will be saved for a garnish.
 Stir to combine.

 - Use a bread knife to cut the toast into one inch cubes.
 Add the toast to the bowl.
 Stir it all around for a few minutes so that the tomatoes bruise into the bread as it sucks up all the flavors.
 Taste.
 Add a bit more salt and pepper if desired (I almost always add more pepper).
 Garnish with the remaining parsley and serve.